 Bulletin sales (which are included in warehouse sales) involve special bulletin offers where we place a special order for merchandise after retailers commit to buy specific quantities of it.
-Bulletin sales generally relate to retail promotional events and seasonal products, and accounted for approximately 7 percent of Ace's 2018 fiscal year wholesale merchandise sales.
+Bulletin sales generally relate to retail promotional events and seasonal products, and accounted for approximately 6 percent of Ace's 2019 fiscal year wholesale merchandise sales.
 We purchase merchandise for bulletin sales based upon retailers' orders.
 When the bulletin shipment arrives, we break it up into smaller quantities and deliver it to the retailers who ordered it.
 We generally apply a handling charge of approximately 6 percent to bulletin sales, plus freight charges.

 Direct shipment sales include sales where the merchandise is shipped directly to retailers by vendors.
-Direct shipment sales accounted for approximately 20 percent of Ace's 2018 fiscal year wholesale merchandise sales.
+Direct shipment sales accounted for approximately 20 percent of Ace's 2019 fiscal year domestic wholesale merchandise sales to Ace retailers.
 Retailers place direct shipment orders with our vendors.
 The vendors then bill Ace for these orders and ship the merchandise directly to retailers.
 We, in turn, bill the ordering retailers for the cost of the merchandise (including freight where applicable) plus a fixed percentage handling charge based on each retailer's prior year direct shipment dollar volume.
 The handling charge begins at 2.0 percent and declines to 0.5 percent for those retailers whose annual purchase volumes exceed \$815,000.
+For vendors who participate in our ACENET Direct program, the handling charge is zero percent for direct shipment sales.